Toothbeary

 The nipple and breast tissue must be grasped by the baby, and the tongue must cover the lower gum to protect the nipple from injury.
 Because they can’t open their lips wide enough, some babies with tongue-tie find it difficult to latch on to the breast.

-To keep this treatment affordable, we ensure our prices are highly competitive compared to other specialist paediatric dentists in London, we even offer 0% Interest Free credit to help spread the cost.
+To keep this treatment affordable, we ensure our prices are highly competitive compared to other specialist paediatric dentists in London; we offer 0% Interest-Free Credit to help spread the cost.

 Treatment Cost